-- Data from the core near the West Antarctic Ice Sheet Divide (WAIS Divide) are providing unprecedented highresolution climate records for Antarctica for the past 60k years.
-Now that the main core and replicate drilling are complete, the final stage of the project will be to complete the borehole logging studies. - Drilling of spatially distributed ice cores and boreholes to support both IPICS goals and U.S. initiatives of investigations of past climate and atmosphere over the past 200 to 40,000 years should continue.
-Understanding climate signals in remotely-sensed data requires arrays of shallow cores covering a range of accumulation rates both in Greenland and in Antarctica.
-Spatiallydistributed shallow coring for records ranging from 200 to 2,000 years will include multiple scientific traverses in Greenland for study of the ice sheet under the currently changing climate.
-In Antarctica, an international French-Italian-U.S. scientific traverse is being proposed from Dome C to South Pole.
-Climate records contained in ice cores from Roosevelt Island in the eastern Ross Sea and South Pole are expected to extend back 40,000 years.
-Additional goals for the coming decade include coring for 40,000-year records from Hercules Dome (as part of a record extending further back at that site) in Antarctica, as well as from Renland and EastGRIP, Greenland.
-Targeted ice coring to investigate ice, ocean, and atmospheric dynamics along the dynamic Amundsen Sea Cost of Antarctica is in the planning stages,

-- Determination of the amount of water retained and frozen in the near surface firn (top ~60 m) on the Greenland Ice Sheet and on the Antarctic Peninsula is needed to better constrain estimates of surface mass balance under current warming conditions. - An undisturbed climate record from the last interglacial period (the Eemian, ~130k to 110k years ago) is key to predicting the response of glaciers and ice sheets to future warming.
-The search for sites to extract Eemian ice in Greenland, both by coring and through horizontal sampling of blue ice ablation zones, should continue.
+- Drilling of spatially distributed ice cores and boreholes to support both IPICS goals and U.S. initiatives of investigations of past climate and atmosphere over the past 200 to 40,000 years should continue.
+Understanding climate signals in remotely-sensed data, understanding climate impacts on the transition from snow to firn to ice on ice sheets, and calibrating high-resolution models, all require arrays of shallow cores covering a range of accumulation and melt rates both in Greenland and in Antarctica.
+Spatially-distributed shallow coring for records ranging from 200 to 2,000 years will include multiple scientific traverses in Greenland for study of the ice sheet under the currently changing climate.
+Recent projects in the Arctic include the 1000-2000 year annual record from Denali (Mt.
+Hunter), Alaska which is providing important constraints on North Pacific climate and tropical teleconnections during the Medieval Climate anomaly, Little Ice Age, and modern warming.
+In Antarctica proposed science includes an international French-Italian-U.S. scientific traverse from Dome C to South Pole and shallow ice core drilling at Law Dome. - Determining the amount of meltwater retained and refrozen in the near surface firn (top ~60 m) on the Greenland Ice Sheet and on the Antarctic Peninsula is critical for improving estimates of surface mass balance under current warming conditions. - Hemispheric and global climate records extending 40,000 years into the past include recently completed ice coring projects in Antarctica from Roosevelt Island and from the South Pole Ice (SPICE) core project.
+Retrieving 40,000-year records from Hercules Dome (as part of a record extending further back at that site) is a priority for the US community.
+Additionally, several US investigators may be involved in the Danish core from EastGRIP, Greenland.
+Targeted ice coring to investigate ice, ocean, and atmospheric dynamics along the dynamic Amundsen Sea Coast of Antarctica, and near Camp Century along the northwest coast of Greenland, are in the planning stages. - A climate record from the last interglacial period (the Eemian, ~130k to 110k years ago) is key to predicting the response of glaciers and ice sheets to future warming.
+The search for sites from which to extract Eemian ice in Greenland, both by coring and through horizontal sampling of blue ice ablation zones, should continue.
+Eemian ice was recovered from the Camp Century core in the 1960's, and an effort to retrieve an intermediate depth ice core from this region is in the planning stages.
 In Antarctica, extracting a record from Eemian ice is especially important for helping constrain climate and glacial histories of the West Antarctic Ice Sheet during the last interglacial, and is the primary motivation for planned deep drilling at Hercules Dome.
-Samples from Antarctica where the climate record may have been impacted by changes in the WAIS during the last interglacial period are important, since WAIS history for this time is poorly known.
+Hercules Dome is the highest-priority next deep ice core for the US community.
+Understanding evidence from Antarctica, where the climate record may have evidence of changes in the WAIS during the last interglacial period are important, since WAIS history for this time is poorly known and because large sea level rise due to current climate warming may occur if the WAIS becomes destabilized.